keystonejs/keystone-nightwatch-e2e/README.md

 ## Test Environment Setup
 For a sample e2e test setup, please refer to the one in the {@link https://github.com/keystonejs/keystone/tree/master/test/e2e|KeystoneJS repo}
-that is used for for testing KeystoneJS AdminUI functionality.
+that is used for testing the KeystoneJS AdminUI functionality.
 Using that structure as a guide in your own application and updating it per your application requirements is considered a reasonable approach to get started.
-The following is an overview of that setup and highlights what you may change/remove from your own setup:
+The following is an overview of that setup and highlights what you may change in your own setup.
+It may seem a bit daunting at first to take this setup on.
+However, realize that it is a one time setup and one that you will run over and over to ensure your application is protected against regressions due to either your own changes and/or changes to the keystone platform that may break your application.

     test/e2e
         global.js                               => common nightwatch test environment config

-        server.js                               => keystone test app server (update per your application requirements)
+        server.js                               => keystone app server (update per your application requirements -- see notes below)

         adminUI                                 => adminUI e2e test suite
             nightwatch.json                     => nightwatch config (nightwatch starts the selenium server)